-U.S. exporters should be aware that Member States may have adopted additional measures that are specific and must be followed in addition to the requirements of the Hygiene Package.
+EU Member States may have adopted additional measures that are specific and must be followed in addition to the requirements of the Hygiene Package.

 Microbiological Criteria for Foodstuffs:

 These criteria are fundamental for a comprehensive food sanitation framework and are applicable to products during their entire shelf life.
 In addition, the corresponding legislation sets down certain sanitation criteria regarding the production process.